 Pitching Drills & Tips

 Pitchers should always have a go-to pitch to complement the handful of other pitches in their arsenal.
 Do you have a favorite pitch you choose when you're in a jam?
-Regardless if you do or don't, read on and you may find your new favorite pitch.
+Regardless of whether you do or don't, read on, and you may find your new favorite pitch.
+Need a pitcher's glove?
+Our teammates at JustGloves have over 100 options to choose from, with all the top brands.

 How to throw a drop ball

-• Snap and pull the ball up as it releases your fingertips.
+- Snap and pull the ball up as it releases from your fingertips.

 How to throw a curveball